superstreamlabs/superstream-engine/README.md

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites installed and configured:

 1. Kubernetes Cluster: You need an up-and-running Kubernetes cluster.
-If you don't have one, you can create a cluster on platforms like Google Kubernetes Engine (GKE), Amazon EKS, Azure AKS, or Minikube for local development.
+If you don't have one, you can create a cluster on platforms like Google Kubernetes Engine (GKE), Amazon EKS, Azure AKS, or Minikube for local development

 2. [kubectl](https://kubernetes.io/docs/tasks/tools/): The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 Install kubectl if you haven't already.